- Health services provided

 Television and radio

-Medical and nursing staff should be made aware of any regular medications you are taking.
+Please make medical and nursing staff aware of any regular medications you are taking.
 Please bring these with you to the ward, along with dosage information.

 Rights and responsibilities